 1. Are you currently working;

 4. Is your medical condition that is disabling you on the Social Security list of disabling

-Call today and we will make an appointment to review your case together.
+Call today and I will make an appointment to review your case together.